The Little Chai Wala_ The Encounter

 I was literally in tears.

-He is merged into winning his daily bread and earn to get a slipper for his cracked sole.
+He is merged into winning his daily bread and to get a slipper for his cracked sole.

-But he refused to take and told me that he do not take freely but I kept assuring him that it's for his new slipper from a friend.
-He looked straight into my eyes and gave me that heart wrenching smile of relief.
+But he refused to take and said he do not take for free.
+I kept assuring him that it's for his new slipper from a friend.

-I smiled and bade him bye.
+I smiled and bade him good-bye.

-I walked home assuring myself that this boy definitely will grow up knowing the value of hard earned things in life and value it for life.
+I walked home assuring myself that, this boy definitely will grow up knowing the value of hard earned things in life and value it for life.